-McLellan says consumers can research the financial strength of their life insurance company by checking out their fiscal ratings through organizations such as A.M.
-Best Co., Standard and Poor’s and Weiss Ratings.
+McLellan says consumers can research the financial strength of their life insurance company by checking out their fiscal ratings through organizations such as AM Best, Standard and Poor and Weiss.
 When it comes to the life insurance agent, McLellan says to look for designations such as Chartered Life Underwriter, Certified Financial Planner and Chartered Financial Consultant.

 Consumers will also want to know if their agent sells insurance from one particular insurance company or multiple firms.

-How much life insurance you’ll need involves two major factors: how much it will take to pay your debts off, including the mortgage, and how much your dependents will need to maintain the same lifestyle after you’re gone.
-Though all companies factor those two variables in, insurance providers frequently use different formulas for determining your specific insurance need, says Bradley Behrendt, a CFP with Tax & Financial Group based in Newport Beach, Calif.
+One of the most common life insurance questions is “how much life insurance will I need?”
+The answer to this question involves two major factors: how much it will take to pay your debts off, including the mortgage, and how much your dependents will need to maintain the same lifestyle after you’re gone.
+Though all companies factor those two variables in, insurance providers frequently use different formulas for determining your specific insurance need, says Bradley Behrendt, a CFP with Tax & Financial Group based in Newport Beach, California.

 Does the policy provide living benefits?